More and more scientific evidence points at connections between decreasing microbiota diversity and the development of disease.

-Martin J. Blaser is the Muriel and George Singer Professor of Translational Medicine and Professor of Microbiology at New York University School of Medicine.
+Martin J. Blaser holds the Henry Rutgers Chair of the Human Microbiome and Professor of Medicine and Microbiology at the Robert Wood Johnson Medical School as well as Director of the Center for Advanced Biotechnology and Medicine at Rutgers University.
 A physician and microbiologist, his research has centered on the relationship of humans and bacteria, both as foes and friends.
 He has served as the Chair of Medicine at NYU, as President of the Infectious Diseases Society of America, and now as Chair of PACCARB (Presidential Advisory Council for Combating Antibiotic Resistant Bacteria).
 His award-winning book for general audiences about our changing microbiota, Missing Microbes, has been translated into 20 languages.

 Field: Effects of antibiotics on the human microbiome

 Manuel Fankhauser, Chief Scientific Officer at Seerave Foundation

 Manuel Fankhauser is Chief Scientific Officer at Seerave Foundation, an independent family foundation that aspires to broaden and enhance the Standard of Care for cancer patients, with the underlying conviction that more benign approaches can be developed to treat cancers and other illnesses by modulating the nutrition / microbiome / metabolite / immune system axis.
 Dr. Fankhauser holds a PhD in bioengineering from the Swiss Federal Institute of Technology in Lausanne (EPFL), where he worked on understanding the role of lymphatics in shaping anti-tumor immune responses.

 Field: Global scientific collaboration in the tumor immunology and microbiome space

 Marc LaForce, Clinical Professor of Medicine at NYU Langone School of Medicine